 1. Steam vegetables in stages based on their texture

 Texturally speaking, we can group the vegetables into two types: tender vs hard.
-The harder and denser vegetables require a longer cooking time, while tender vegetables cook a lot of faster, so it’s always important to cook them at stages.
+The harder and denser vegetables require a longer cooking time, while tender vegetables cook a lot faster, so it’s always important to cook them at stages.
 When you’re steaming vegetables, start with root vegetables such as sweet potato and carrot first, and after several minutes, you can add in tender vegetables like broccoli and zucchini into the basket.

 2. Cut vegetables into uniform sizes